Born In: El Adwah, Kingdom of Egypt

 Also Known As: Mohamed Morsi Isa al-Ayyat, Mohamad Morsy, The Spare Tire

 children: Abdullah Morsi, Ahmed Morsi, Omar Morsi, Osama Morsi, Shaima Morsi

 place of death: Tora Prison, Cairo, Egypt

 education: 1982 - University of Southern California, 1975 - Cairo University, 1978 - Cairo University

-- He is married to his cousin, Naglaa Ali Mahmoud.
-The couple has five children; a daughter, Shaima, and four sons, Ahmed, Osama, Omar and Abdullah.
+Mohamed Morsi married his cousin, Naglaa Ali Mahmoud.
+The couple had five children: a daughter, Shaima, and four sons, Ahmed, Osama, Omar and Abdullah.

 People Also Viewed